Tearsheet

 Phillip E. Cohen, Executive Chairman of the Board

-Phillip E. Cohen has served as Executive Chairman since September 2019 and has been an owner and advisor to EZCORP for 30 years.
-He acquired the company in 1989 and took it public in 1991.
-Mr. Cohen possesses over 40 years of investment banking and financial advisory experience, having worked with firms such as Kuhn Loeb & Co.
-Incorporated, Lehman Brothers Kuhn Loeb Incorporated, The First Boston Corporation, Oppenheimer & Co, Inc., Morgan Schiff & Co., Inc., and Madison Park LLC.
-He is described as a private equity investor and is the sole stockholder of MS Pawn Corporation, which is the general partner of MS Pawn Limited Partnership, the owner of 100% of EZCORP's Class B Voting Common Stock.
+Phillip E. Cohen has served as the Executive Chairman of EZCORP's Board of Directors since September 2019 and has been an owner of and advisor to the Company for 30 years.
+He acquired EZCORP in 1989 and guided it through its initial public offering in 1991.
+Mr. Cohen possesses over 40 years of experience in investment banking and financial advisory, working with firms such as Kuhn Loeb & Co.
+Incorporated, Lehman Brothers Kuhn Loeb Incorporated, The First Boston Corporation, Oppenheimer & Co, Inc., and Morgan Schiff & Co., Inc. Through MS Pawn Corporation, he is the sole owner of EZCORP's Class B Voting Common Stock, giving him complete control over the company's voting decisions.

 John Blair Powell, Jr., Chief Operating Officer